Cement masons and terrazzo workers held about 193,900 jobs in 2018. About 67 percent were employed in the specialty trade contractors industry.

-Employment of cement masons and concrete finishers is projected to grow 29 percent, much faster than the average for all occupations.
-More cement masons will be needed to build and renovate highways, bridges, factories, and residential structures to meet the demands of a growing population and aging infrastructure.
+Employment of cement masons and concrete finishers is projected to grow 11 percent from 2018 to 2028, much faster than the average for all occupations.
+Cement masons will be needed to build and renovate highways, bridges, factories, and residential structures to meet the demands of a growing population and to make repairs to aging infrastructure.

-Employment of terrazzo workers and finishers is projected to grow 20 percent, faster than the average for all occupations.
-However, because it is a small occupation, the fast growth will result in only about 700 new jobs over the 10-year period.
-Terrazzo is a durable and attractive flooring option that is often used in schools, government buildings, and hospitals.
-The construction and renovation of such buildings will spur demand for these workers.
-However, because polished concrete is similar to terrazzo and usually less expensive, this may limit the need for terrazzo workers.
+Employment of terrazzo workers and finishers is projected to grow 12 percent from 2018 to 2028, much faster than the average for all occupations.
+However, because it is a small occupation, the fast growth will result in only about 300 new jobs over the 10-year period.

 For general information about cement masons and terrazzo workers, visit